-2009: As the team’s third-string goalkeeper, did not make a first-team appearance during the season.
-Did make the team sheet in several matches when Matt Reis was injured and back-up Brad Knighton filled in as the starter.
-Loaned to the Western Mass Pioneers (USL-2) for six matches during the summer, going 1-3-2 with a 2.50 goals against average.
+2009: Signed with the Revolution in June but did not make any first team appearances for the club.
+He went on loan to the Western Mass Pioneers (USL-2) for six matches during the summer, going 1-3-2 with a 2.50 goals against average.

-COLLEGE: Appeared in 35 games during a three-year career at the University of Buffalo, starting 33 while maintaining a record of 20-7-7 and a goals against average of 0.80 ... had a standout season during his final year with the Bulls, starting all 20 of the team’s matches and compiling a goals against average of 0.63 while posting eight shutouts en route to All Mid-Atlantic Conference honors ... attended Loyola College in Baltimore for his freshman year, but redshirted and did not see any action.
+Appeared in 35 games during a three-year career at the University of Buffalo, starting 33 times and recording a 20-7-7 record and a 0.80 goals against average.
+He enjoyed his best season with the Bulls as a senior, starting all 20 of their games and compiling a 0.63 GAA with eight shutouts en route to All Mid-Atlantic Conference honors.
+One year earlier, Shuttleworth took over the starting goalkeeper’s role and had an 8-2-2 record in the 12 games that he played, recording four shutouts and a 0.94 goals against average.
+He began his college career at Loyola College in Baltimore in 2005 but redshirted during his freshman year and did not see any action.